All uses

 *Airway Trainer is a wellness app.
 It does not diagnose or treat disease.
 Consult a healthcare provider for diagnosed sleep apnea or persistent symptoms.

-Exercises to stop snoring target a different layer entirely: the muscles that actually collapse during sleep (the tongue base, the soft palate, and the lateral pharyngeal walls).
+That is the real distinction from exercises.
+Strips and sprays are trying to improve one narrow part of the airway.
+Exercises aim at the muscles that actually collapse or vibrate during sleep: the tongue base, the soft palate, and the lateral pharyngeal walls.
 Airway Trainer isolates each muscle group with video-guided drills, rep timers, and progressive difficulty so the work translates into measurable change instead of guesswork.

 Get started free